postgresml/postgresml/pgml-docs/docs/blog/scaling-postgresml-to-one-million-requests-per-second.md

 If we increase the number of replicas, latency decreases and throughput increases and holds as the number of clients increases in parallel.
 We get the best result with 5 replicas, but this number is variable and can be changed as needs for latency compete with cost.

 !!! success
 	The most impressive result is serving close to a million predictions with an average latency of less than 1ms.
-You might notice that `950160.7` isn't quite one million, and that's true.
+You might notice though that `950160.7` isn't quite one million, and that's true.

 	We couldn't reach one million with 1000 clients, but then we increased to 2000, and we got our magic number: **1,021,692.7 req/sec**, with an average latency of **1.7ms**.

 ### Batching Predictions

 Batching is a proven method to optimize performance.
-If you need to get several data points, batch the request into one query, and it should run faster than making separate individual requests.
+If you need to get several data points, batch the requests into one query, and it should run faster than making individual requests.

 We should precede this result by stating that PostgresML does not yet have a batch prediction API as such.
 Our `pgml.predict()` function can predict multiple points, but we haven't implemented a query pattern to pass multiple Postgres rows to that function at the same time.
-Once we do, based on our tests, we'll should see a quadratic increase in performance.
+Once we do, based on our tests, we should see a quadratic increase in performance.

-Regardless of that limitation, we still managed to get better results by batching queries together since Postgres needed to do less query parsing and data fetching.
+Regardless of that limitation, we still managed to get better results by batching queries together since Postgres needed to do less query parsing and data fetching, and we saved on network roundtrip time as well.

 <center>
 	<iframe width="600" height="371" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vRm4aEylX8xMNmO-HFFxr67gbZDQ8rh_vss1HvX0tWAUD_zxkwYYNhiBObT1LVe8m6ELZ0seOzmH0ZL/pubchart?oid=1506211879&amp;format=interactive"></iframe>